Elements of the immune system: cytokines and co.

 IL-6

-(former names: Interferon-β2 (IFNB2), B-cell stimulating factor, B-cell differentiation factor, liver cell stimulating factor)
+(Former names: Interferon-β2 (IFNB2), B-cell stimulating factor, B-cell differentiation factor, liver cell stimulating factor)

 - IL-6R, only on liver cells and leukocytes

 - SIL-6R, soluble IL-6 receptor.
-Via this binding to binds to the glycoprotein gp130 in cell membranes of very many cell types.
+Via this binding to binds to the glycoprotein gp130 in cell membranes of many cell types.

 - IL-7